 - 1 cup rendered chicken fat or olive oil

 - 2 heads of garlic, with cloves peeled

-- Kosher salt
+- 2 Teaspoons Kosher salt

-- Add whole garlic cloves.
+- Add whole garlic cloves, salt and thyme.

 - Let simmer, covered, approx. 1 hour or until garlic becomes browned.

 - Store in airtight glass container in fridge for up to 3 weeks.

 - Use garlic and/or leftover olive oil or chicken fat for cooking as well.